 Supporting children and families

-The SEN Information Report, available on the school website, describes the impact of our SEND practices for the previous academic year and the actions taken to achieve that impact.
+The SEN Information Report, available on each school’s website, describes the impact of our SEND practices for the previous academic year and the actions taken to achieve that impact.
 It also details improvements in provision as a result of a whole school review of practice.

 How we work to support the family and children, including with other agencies